Deep-Cycle RV Battery Buying Guide

 An Absorbed Glass Mat (AGM) battery is another type of sealed lead-acid battery, invented in the 1970s, and very popular for RV use.
 Unlike a flooded lead-acid battery, all the liquid electrolyte in this battery has been absorbed into the fiberglass mats, which makes for a spill-free battery.
 Perhaps its best features are its ability to be charged much faster than flooded batteries (up to 5x the charge rate), the ability to deep-cycle (down to depth-of-discharge (DOD) of 80%, producing similar lifecycles as a flooded battery routinely drawn down to 50%), very low self-discharge and not suffering as much from sulfation, and lack of off-gassing under normal conditions.
 Most AGM batteries do not need or tolerate an equalization charge, with the exception of Lifeline AGM batteries.
 AGM batteries can be safely located inside your RV, though we still recommend this be in a battery box.

 Lithium-ion batteries are a very different type of battery from lead-acid batteries, whether sealed or flooded.
-Lithium batteries still have a cathode and anode, but it is lithium ions that move between the anode and cathode, typically in some kind of solution of lithium salts that is not water-based.
-Lithium battery cells can be large or small cylinders, soft plastic pouch cells, or semi-hard plastic rectangular prismatic cells.
+Lithium batteries still have a cathode and anode, but it is lithium ions that move between the anode and cathode, typically in a solution of lithium salts.
+Lithium battery cells can be large or small cylinders (like the common 18650, 26650 and 32650 cells), soft plastic pouch cells, or plastic rectangular prismatic cells.
 Lithium batteries are available in many chemistries, and for RV use, one of the safest, most stable and long-lived types is the lithium iron phosphate battery.
 Compared to other commonly used lithium battery types (like the lithium cobalt oxide batteries used in cell phones and laptops), lithium iron phosphate has a slightly lower energy density, but is much less prone to thermal runaway, has a very flat discharge curve, and has typically the longest life of any of the lithium chemistries, if well-maintained with good charging practices and moderate temperature conditions.
 There is no off-gassing whatsoever, and these batteries can be almost completely discharged with no long-term damage.
 Also, they are half the weight of flooded lead-acid and less than half the volume, and can accept incredibly high charge rates (for example, 100A for a 100Ah battery).

 So how do these different battery types stack up to each other?
 The table shows some of the major pros and cons of the four types of deep-cycle RV batteries.